 - The victory point counter should be used.

 - Kingdoms should be generated randomly with all cards either player owns, from zero to two landscapes, and no specific cards or landscapes required.
 No particular cards, landscapes, or expansions should be selected.
-For Seasons 42 and 43, in the Practice Tier, the players pick one expansion each, and Kingdoms are generated with only cards from those expansions and the base set.

 All these defaults may be changed between games by mutual agreement of the players except: